Recreation in the

 Try out the homemade fudge, handmade pastries and wild berry jams (The Keweenaw Peninsula is one of the few places in the nation that the thimbleberry is found).

-Astor House Museum at the Minnetonka Resort
+Astor House Museum is locatd at the blinking light.

 Brockway Mountain Drive: This scenic road takes you 735 feet above lake level, (1,337 feet above sea level) for a breathtaking view of the mountains and Lake Superior.
 On a clear day Isle Royale can be seen from this vantage point as well as large cargo ships bound for the Soo Locks or Duluth.
 Outstanding fall color drive.